linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-在线代码编辑器code-server.md

     volumes:
       - ${STACK_DIR}/config:/config
       - ${DATA_DIR_LOCAL}:/DATA
-    environment: # needs to be run with root privileges, otherwise cannot read other docker directories or host root directories
+    environment: # Needs to run with root permissions, otherwise it won't be able to access other Docker directories or the host machine's root directory
       - PUID=0
       - PGID=0
       - TZ=Asia/Shanghai